-This document collects essential information on satellites and instruments that form the space-based component of the GOS at the nominal date of September 2005.
-It is updated and extended from the first issue, CGMS XXXII WMO WP-26.
+This document contains essential information on satellites and instruments that form the spacebased component of the GOS at the nominal date of September 2006.
+It is updated and extended from the first issue, CGMS XXXII WMO WP-26 and the second one, CGMS XXXIII WMO WP-23.
 It is compiled on the basis of:

-- information provided by satellite operators members of CGMS at their annual meetings; - extensive search on the Web for missing information, details and latest updates; - books and personal notes, especially for the historical elements.
+- information provided by satellite operators members of CGMS at their annual meetings; - extensive search on the Web for missing information, details and latest updates; - books and personal notes, especially for the historical elements; - updates from satellite operators following specific requests.

-The structure of the document is such that it will provide, when updated on an annual basis, a short historical background on the various programmes, a slowly-evolving framework on current and developing systems/instruments, and a more evolutionary framework for input of the latest information on systems/instruments that are in their definition phase.
+The structure of the document is such that it provides, on an annual basis, a short historical background on the various programmes, a slowly-evolving framework on current and developing systems/instruments, and a more evolutionary framework for input of the latest information on systems/instruments that are in their definition phase.